 Analysis of incremental costs

-The incremental costs associated with each of the options are detailed below in .
+The incremental costs associated with each of the options are detailed below in Table 12.

 Government administration and industry audit costs are the primary cost drivers for each option.
 Administration costs increase in line with the regulatory complexities of each option due to resource requirements.
 As such, Option 4 has the highest incremental administration cost of about $20 million, and Option 2 and 2A have the lowest at about $5 million.